fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 const response = await api.get('/api/notes')
 ```

 The same verification steps will repeat in other tests later on, and it is a good idea to extract these steps into helper functions.
-Let's add the function into a new file called <i>tests/test_helper.js</i> that is in the same directory as the test file.
+Let's add the function into a new file called <i>tests/test_helper.js</i> which is in the same directory as the test file.

 ```js
 const Note = require('../models/note')